 - While CCI and AAI are recognized as possible complications with other connective tissue disorders like rheumatoid arthritis, and genetic differences like Down Syndrome, Ehlers Danlos is less understood (read as: having less research and funding) and the guidelines for what constitutes CCI and AAI are a little bit different than they are in the “normal” population.

-- Because the guidelines for diagnosing instability in EDS patients differs from those of the general population, radiologist, neurologists and neurosurgeons often don’t know how to evaluate our imaging.
+- Because the guidelines for diagnosing instability in EDS patients differ from those of the general population, radiologist, neurologists and neurosurgeons often don’t know how to evaluate our imaging.

-- There are roughly 16 neurosurgeons in the US who are familiar (beyond textbook knowledge) with, and work with Ehlers Danlos patients.
+- There are only a handful of neurosurgeons in the US who are familiar (beyond textbook knowledge) with, and work with Ehlers Danlos patients.
 These doctors are few and far between and they tend to be difficult to get appointments with.
 I am lucky.
 I live in Maryland, which is a hub for EDS research and is densely populated with experts in comparison to other parts of the world.
-Even so, there is at least 6-8 month waiting period for a consultation with one of these doctors (sometimes the wait is over a year).
-Many of them do not take insurance and some require payment upfront for appointments and surgery (not including hospital stay).
+Even so, there is usually a 6-8 month waiting period for a consultation with one of these doctors (sometimes the wait is over a year).
+Not all of them take insurance, and some require payment upfront for appointments and surgery (not including hospital stay).
 A consultation with the doctor closest to me is $600 and surgery requires a deposit of $5,000 to $10,000 depending on the procedure.
-So, even without proximity being an issue, these docs are pretty inaccessible depending on your income.
+So, even without proximity being an issue, these docs are pretty inaccessible depending upon your income.
 Most of us already have a lot of out of pocket medical expenses even without seeing these doctors.

 - Ego.
 It is really hard to find a doctor who is willing to learn.
 There is a decent amount of research and a few peer reviewed studies (they are small studies) about the neurological manifestations of Ehlers Danlos syndrome.
 There are not many doctors willing to read, learn from, and accept this newer information.
 This leads to improper and prolonged waits for diagnosis and treatment.